feduxorg-attic/filegen/README.md

 # Filegen

-Have you ever felt the need to generate files based on environment variables or some other data sources?
+Have you ever felt the need to generate files based on environment variables or yaml files?
 If your answer is yes, then `filegen` can be quite helpful for you.
-If your answer is no, than sorry Ma'am, you can browse on.
+If your answer is no, than sorry Ma'am, this gem is not for you.

 ## Installation